Things to consider

 Good nutrition is important for everyone

-As a person with MS, the development of any vascular comorbidity such as heart disease, stroke, Type 2 diabetes and osteoporosis, can lead to an increased progression of MS. For this reason, it is important to consider your nutrition choices, maintain a healthy body weight, and reduce the risk of heart disease, diabetes and other conditions.
+As a person with MS, the development of any vascular comorbidity such as heart disease, stroke, Type 2 diabetes and osteoporosis, can lead to an increased progression of MS. For this reason, it is important to consider your nutrition choices and maintain a healthy body weight to reduce the risk of these conditions.

 One thing we know for sure, is that salt is not good, whether you add it yourself or it’s in the food you eat.

 High salt diets have an impact on MS over a long period of time as it triggers an inflammatory response.
 It is not just the inflammatory response though; it is also salt’s impact on other health complications like heart disease etc.

 Alcohol and Caffeine often come into the debate as well and the advice seems to be consistently changing.
 With alcohol and caffeine simply apply the moderation principle …. everything in moderation.